mfangaritav/MOSART/README.md

 ## What is MoSARt?

-The Morphology from SAR tool (MoSARt) is a toolbox to retrieve morphology changes from SAR amplitude images.
+The Morphology from SAR toolbox (MoSARt) is a set of python scripts to retrieve morphology changes from SAR amplitude images.

 ![workflow_mosart](https://github.com/user-attachments/assets/4e99432b-1770-4896-9ffc-31def03f0aed)